SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 - China resisted and lost control

-- conc: some global trends are greater than any nation state
+- conc: the power of connection is greater than any nation state